mrburns/ngx-smart-modal/README.md

 ## Style & customization
 ⚠️ **For `ngx-smart-modal` >= 6.0.0 only!**
-`ngx-smart-modal` provides built-in [SCSS variables](https://sass-lang.com/guide#topic-2) that you can override easily like it (assuming you imported `ngx-smart-modal.scss` as explained above):
+`ngx-smart-modal` provides built-in [SCSS variables](https://sass-lang.com/guide#topic-2) that you can override easily (assuming you imported `ngx-smart-modal.scss` as explained above):
 ```
 /* You can add global styles to this file, and also import other style files */
 /* NgxSmartModal variables override */